 Kimber Richter, PhD

-Dr. Richter’s research is focused on understanding and treating tobacco dependence, as well as training health professionals to incorporate tobacco treatment into their clinical practice.
+Dr. Richter is a Professor at the Department of Population Health.
+Her research is focused on understanding and treating tobacco dependence, as well as training health professionals to incorporate tobacco treatment into their clinical practice.
 She is clinical director of the University of Kansas Hospital’s highly successful tobacco treatment program, UKanQuit at KUMed.

 Specific National Institutes of Health (NIH) research projects include evaluating the effectiveness and cost-effectiveness of video versus phone counseling for delivering cessation services to rural smokers, comparing fax to phone transfer for linking hospitalized smokers with cessation services after discharge and clinic-level studies of tobacco treatment practices in drug treatment facilities.